-When you take your car or truck to a repair shop to have it serviced, you should look for a shop that employees ASE certified technicians.
+When you take your car or truck to a repair shop to have it serviced, look for a shop that employees ASE certified technicians.
 The ASE program is administered by the National Institute for Automotive Service Excellence (ASE), and was founded back in 1972 as a voluntary certification program for automotive technicians.
 The alternative would have been government licensing of technicians.
-The voluntary program has turned out to be a great success, with over 325,000 technicians who have passed one or more tests in ASE's various certification categories.
+The voluntary program has turned out to be a great success, with over 300,000 technicians currently holding one or more certifications in the 40 different test categories that ASE offers.

 Automotive technicians who pass various ASE tests earn the right to wear the ASE patch on their uniform.
 The also get a certificate to display on the wall.

-Master Techs are those who have passed all 8 automotive tests.
+Master Automotive Technicians are those who have passed all 8 automotive tests (A1 through A8).

 The tests cover various aspects of auto repair, including:

 A6 - Electrical and Electronic Systems